RafaelRojasCov/commands/README.md

 - For create a new project: `django-admin startproject nameofproject`
 - For run server in a project directory: `python manage.py runserver`
 - For create a new app inside a project: `python manage.py startapp app_name`
+- Create the SQL database from models: `python manage.py migrate`
+- Register the changes of Models to the app: `python manage.py makemigrations nameofapp`